spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_endOfLifeInformation_wastePrevention |
 | **Expected Value** | Text with guidelines on waste prevention                                           |

----

 ###### 6.1.3.5.3 informationOnCollection {#DigitalBatteryPassport_circularity_endOfLifeInformation_informationOnCollection}

-The *informationOnCollection* attribute includes details on how to properly collect and dispose of batteries.
+The `informationOnCollection` attribute includes details on how to properly collect and dispose of batteries.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|